Pub-113, Registering your Business

 Who do I contact if I have questions about registration?

 For registration questions, see our Taxpayer Answer Center at tax.illinois.gov.
 If you cannot find an answer, you can email IDOR from the Taxpayer Answer Center.
-You also can call our Central Registration Division at 217 785-3707.
+You can also contact our Central Registration Division at rev.crd@illinois.gov or 217 785-3707.

 Are there other types of taxes or fees for which I may need to register?